newjersey/innovation.nj.gov/content/_playbooks/validating-creative-concepts.md

 ## How it works

 A quantitative test of 3-4 different creative concepts is run by survey to identify a “winner.”
-The concepts the C+E Lab tests typically consist of a script for a :30 video ad, plus a visual element consisting of a logo with a tagline.
+The concepts the C+E Lab tests typically consist of a script for a 30 second video ad, plus a visual element consisting of a logo with a tagline.
 This approach focuses respondents on the ideas and the message, and prevents bias caused by liking or disliking of imagery.
 Here is a sample:

 ![Creative concept validation for business.nj.gov](/assets/images/playbook-creative-concept-validation.webp)